nacos-group/nacos-group.github.io/docs/en-us/deployment.md

 ### Windows

-* standalone means it is non-cluster Mode. * cmd startup.cmd -m standalone
+* Standalone means it is non-cluster Mode. * cmd startup.cmd -m standalone

 ### Running Nacos with mysql in Standalone Mode